 Don’t miss a moment of spring and summer fun!
 Book a special hotel package for your ultimate Winston-Salem getaway. #WaitLiftedSpiritsLifted #VisitWS

-Below is a guide to making the most of downtown’s spring and summer happenings:
+Below is a guide to making the most of downtown’s summer happenings:

 Batter Up: The Boys are Back in Town

 The Winston-Salem Dash return this spring for their 2021 season!
 60 home baseball games will be played at Truist Stadium, with the season in full-swing starting Tuesday, May 4.
 Root for your home team!
 View the game schedule, and click here for tickets.

 Catch live music in the heart of downtown’s Innovation Quarter for Coalpit Live, a free outdoor concert series.

 Fun fact: The Coal Pit—now a cool outdoor gathering space—once stored fuel powering the R.J.
 Reynolds Tobacco Company’s factory and warehouses.